Hiroreco/enreco-archive/recap-data/chapter1/day1/nodes/shiori-c1d1.md

 *Shiori* woke up in the white box with no memories, full of questions: *Who’s this?
 What’s that?
-Where’s Waldo?* As she wandered around, inspecting (and judging) the [others](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=97), she frequently conversed with the 'guardian angels' in her head, affectionately calling them *"Chat"*.
+Where’s Waldo?* As she wandered around, inspecting (and judging) the [others](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=97), she frequently conversed with the 'guardian angels' in her head, affectionately calling them *"Chat."*

 Every time she tried something new, she’d ask, *"Chat, am I cookin’?"*.
 She also faintly recalled an image of a truck heading toward her in a place called "New York," hinting at how she might have ended up here.